 • Leave the sugar out and definitely don’t go for a syrupy shot – taste the coffee not the sweetness.

-Coffee can be your food hero or food villain, it’s how much and when you drink it that counts.
+You would assume that the participants in the study that drank ground coffee would potentially have a healthier lifestyle and this could have played a part in the overall study.
+Coffee can be your food hero or food villain, it’s the type of coffee and when you drink it that counts.
 You can get the benefits of coffee without all the caffeine by having raw green coffee in supplement form as chlorogenic acid.
 Take Rejuvenated Re-set to get these benefits, find out more about it here.